Signal Processing and Machine Learning Algorithms for Precise Timing with PICOSEC Micromegas Detectors: An Emulation Model for PICOSEC-MM Pulses

 where $\bar{Q}$ is the mean value of the distribution and $\alpha=\theta + 1$ is the shape parameter.
 Fig.\ref{fig:singlepe_slew} shows the e-peak charge distribution of the SPE-set while the solid line is the graphical representation of Eq.\ref{eq:1-polya} with $\bar{Q} = 0.126$\,pC and $\theta = 1.72$ (corresponding to an RMS of 0.077 \,pC).

-Operating the detector in such a high gain (i.e. 44\,$\mathrm{kV/cm}$ at the drift and over 21\,$\mathrm{kV/cm}$ at the amplification stage, generated by 525/275\,V ), while creating the two data-sets, leads to a very small dependence of the pulses arrival time on their size, meaning that there is almost no time walk effect, as can be seen in Fig.\ref{fig:sat_high_gain} .
+Operating the detector in such a high gain (i.e. 44\,$\mathrm{kV/cm}$ at the drift and over 21\,$\mathrm{kV/cm}$ at the amplification stage, generated by 525/275\,V ), while creating the two data-sets, leads to a very small dependence of the pulses arrival time on their size, meaning that there is almost no time walk effect, as can be seen in Fig.\ref{fig:sat_high_gain}.
+Although the voltage settings used for the data presented in this work are not included here, the figure illustrates the general trend that higher electric fields lead to a reduced time-walk effect.
 Using the full offline analysis algorithm, we can extract the timing performance of the two data sets as a function of the e-peak charge.
 Fig.\ref{fig:slew_spe}, shows the SAT as a function of the e-peak charge, confirming the small effect of the time-walk on the single photoelectron data-set, and it's corresponding resolution, as in Fig.\ref{fig:single1}.
 Respectively, Fig.\ref{fig:EXP-all} represents the SAT of the EXP-set and its corresponding resolution, as a function of the e-peak charge.